W0lf-2505/DGC_selenium_init/README.md

 10. Verify that the pagination is updated correctly.
 11. Check that the number of results on each page is as expected.

+### 4. `test_nationaluser_postvisibility_check`

+This test script verifies whether a national user, when logged in, can see posts from all districts in the post results.

+#### Steps:

+1. Read credentials from the `creds` file.
+2. Open the web browser and navigate to the specified URL.
+3. Log in using the provided national user credentials.
+4. Navigate to the page where post results are displayed.
+5. Retrieve the list of districts from the UI.
+7. Ensure that the all districts are shown to national user.
+8. Log out of the application.

 ## Future Implementations

 1. We can extend the script to give out all possible scenarios added to the testcase sheet at - https://docs.google.com/spreadsheets/d/1fv3eHIIIEs3DMxVaM3a4xN0tzayK6PSS3gQVVHPrS8Y/edit#gid=1766581807